KevinIvanov/Closure-Report-AMER3.SA-USD-BRL-BRL-X-/Readme.md

-The Market Closure Report project for Americanas S.A.
+The Market Daily Report project for Americanas S.A.
 (AMER3.SA) and USD/BRL (BRL=X) aims to provide a comprehensive summary of the day's market activity for these two assets.
 The report will be generated automatically at the end of each trading day and will be accessible to stakeholders, investors, and analysts.

 The report will include a brief overview of the day's market activity, highlighting any significant price movements, volume changes, and key news or events that impacted the market.
 The report will also include charts and graphs that illustrate the day's price and volume trends, as well as any technical analysis indicators that may be relevant.